After treatment for bowel cancer, many people find that they need to adjust to changes to their digestion or bowel function.

 Bowel surgery or radiotherapy may weaken the anus, making it difficult to hold on when you feel the need to empty your bowels, particularly if you have loose stools (diarrhoea).

-It is common to have difficulty controlling when you pass urine (urinary incontinence), and you may find that you urinate more often or do not fully empty the bladder.
-For example, radiotherapy to the pelvis can irritate the lining of your bladder, which is near your large bowel.
+Some people have difficulty controlling when they pass urine (urinary incontinence), and find they need to urinate more often or don’t fully empty the bladder.
+For example, radiotherapy can irritate the lining of your bladder, because the bladder is located near the large bowel.
 This can cause temporary urinary incontinence.

 If you have bladder or bowel changes, you may feel embarrassed, but there are ways to manage the symptoms.
-Incontinence issues usually improve with time, although it can take months or even years.
+Incontinence issues usually improve in a few months, but sometimes take years.
 Talk to your health care team about whether any bowel or bladder changes are likely to be permanent.
+For more information, contact the Continence Foundation of Australia on 1800 33 00 66.
+To locate public toilets near you, visit toiletmap.gov.au.
+You can also download the National Public Toilet Map iPhone App from the iTunes App Store.

 A stoma is a surgically created opening in the abdomen that allows faeces to leave the body.
-Part of the bowel is brought out through the opening and stitched onto the skin.
+The end of the bowel is brought out through the opening and stitched onto the skin.
 Some people need a stoma after bowel surgery.

 The two types of stoma are a colostomy (made from the large bowel) and an ileostomy (made from the small bowel).